HarrisonHenri/tweet-clone-relay/README.md

 ## Contributing

 You can send how many PR's do you want, I'll be glad to analyse and accept them!
-And if you have any question about the project...
+And if you have any question about the project please does not hesitate to ask :).

 Email-me: harrisonhenrisn@gmail.com